google-research/google-research/aqt/README.md

     This can be useful when you modify your model / data during training, and you only want to consider the model after some modification (e.g. quantization).

-    The following example command simulates early stopping based on when the `loss` (`early_stop_attr='loss'`) in the `eval_ds1` subdirectory (`early_stop_ds_dir='eval_ds1'`) is minimized (`early_stop_agg=report_utils.MinOrMax.MIN`), considering only steps after 20000 (`start_step=20000`).
+    The following example A command simulates early stopping based on when the `loss` (`early_stop_attr='loss'`) in the `eval_ds1` subdirectory (`early_stop_ds_dir='eval_ds1'`) is minimized (`early_stop_agg=report_utils.MinOrMax.MIN`), considering only steps after 20000 (`start_step=20000`).

 -   **Tags to include:** When you use the tensorflow summary writer, you can save values